-- Recognition is the process of incorporating in the financial statements an item that meets the definition of an asset, liability, income or expense and satisfies the following criteria: - (a) it is probable that any future economic benefit associated with the item will flow to or from the entity, and

-- (b) the item has a cost or value that can be measured reliably. - 2.28 The failure to recognise an item that satisfies those criteria is not rectified by disclosure of the accounting policies used or by notes or explanatory material.
+- 2.27 Recognition is the process of incorporating in the statement of financial position or statement of comprehensive income an item that meets the definition of an asset, liability, equity, income or expense and satisfies the following criteria: - (a) it is probable that any future economic benefit associated with the item will flow to or from the entity; and - (b) the item has a cost or value that can be measured reliably. - 2.28 The failure to recognise an item that satisfies those criteria is not rectified by disclosure of the accounting policies used or by notes or explanatory material.